12. October 2017

 18 vocational school students were able to see the versatility of the HSZG for themselves as part of a project.

-Thanks to the dedicated preparation by Christiane Matthieu (ZWT), the students and their two teachers were able to spend a varied and interesting day at the university.
+Thanks to the dedicated preparation by Christiane Matthieu (ZWT), the pupils and their two teachers were able to spend a varied and interesting day at the university.
 After a short introduction, two groups were formed, which took turns visiting the various laboratories.

 Dipl.-Ing.
 (FH) Matthias Herrmann (Study Scout Faculty M) gave them a brief overview of the possibilities of studying at the Faculty of Mechanical Engineering.
 Dipl.-Ing (FH) Ralph Heidrich then gave a demonstration of the iCIM FESTO Didactic system.
 This system can be used for professional interdisciplinary CIM training, as it enables professional planning and engineering by means of coordinated software.
 In the production metrology laboratory of Dipl.-Ing.
 (FH) Wolfgang Meinck, the students learned about various measuring methods for machine components - from the traditional caliper gauge to the use of a 3D coordinate measuring machine DEA "Global Advantage 7/7/5" - and were able to try them out for themselves.